yaoxie220/Applied-Machine-Learning-Fraud-Detection-Project/README.md

 # aml_final_project
-This is the final project for the AML at Columbia
+This is the final project for the Applied Machine Learning at Columbia

 Things to keep in Mind:-
 1. You can use requirements.txt if you want the exact packages that we might use.